cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/README.md

    kubectl get ns
    ```

-1. Can you list all Helm Repositories (There will be no repositories to show)?
+1. Can you list all Helm Repositories (there will be no repositories to show)?
    ```
    helm repo list
    ```